cobbr/Judge/README.md

 PS> ./judge.ps1
 ```

-Scoring history is saved, even after Judge has stopped running, and will be resume upon re-launch.
+Scoring history is saved, even after Judge has stopped running, and will be resumed upon re-launch.
 You can reset scoring at any time by running:

-(Note: This will also remove any configurations added through the web interface, only the `services.yaml` configurations will remain.)
+(Note: This will also remove any configurations added through the web interface.
+Only the `services.yaml` configurations will remain.)

 Linux
 ```